 George Washington and Thomas Jefferson both grew it.
 They also smoked the flowers and said they preferred it to tobacco and alcohol, which were substances that Washington and Jefferson felt posed health concerns for the nation.

-The final nail in the coffin came with the Controlled Substances Act of 1970, which lumped cannabis -including hemp- along with drugs like mescaline, heroine and the so-called date rape drug.
+The final nail in the coffin came with the Controlled Substances Act of 1970, which lumped cannabis (including hemp) along with drugs like mescaline and heroine.

 That’s a big turn-around from Colonial times in America when farmers in Virginia could actually get thrown in jail for refusing to grow hemp.